Overview

 The recommended converters are |

-Importing Patients from a CSV file: app-import-replace
+Importing Patients from a CSV file: app-import-replace, app-import-merge

 You can import patient data from a .csv file into the application using

-app-import-replace
+app-import-replace or app-import-merge.

 CSV files used for importing must adhere to the following format requirements.